Adjudication: Queensland

 The Building and Construction Industry Payments Act 2004 (BCIPA) came into effect in Queensland in October, 2004.
 Through a statutory-based adjudication process a claimant can seek to resolve payment on account disputes.
 The act covers construction, and related supply of goods and services, contracts, whether written or verbal.
 BCIPA is regulated by the Building and Construction Industry Payments Agency, a branch of the Queensland Building Services.

 Victoria

 Adjudication is a relatively new process introduced by the government of Victoria, Australia, to allow for the rapid determination of progress claims under building contracts or sub-contracts and contracts for the supply of goods or services in the building industry.
 This process was designed to ensure cash flow to businesses in the building industry, without parties getting tied up in lengthy and expensive litigation or arbitration.
 It is regulated by the Building and Construction Industry Security of Payment Act 2002.

 Builders, sub-contractors and suppliers need to carefully choose a nominating authority to which they make an adjudication application.

+Nigeria

+Adjudication is used in relation to construction disputes in Nigeria, although there is no statutory framework for adjudication under Nigerian law.
+Lawyers at Stren & Blan Partners note that "recent trends indicate a shift towards adjudication, exemplified by notable settlements in major construction disputes".